all-out/guides/_guides/bookmarks.md

 ### Occurance

 This is a single letter that distinguishes the hole from other holes in its chain that are the same class.
-Joruzesalem's static wormholes have the occurance `s`.
+Our static wormholes have the occurance `s`.
 All other wormholes have occurances `a`, `b`, `c`, etc.

 The important thing is that no two wormholes on the map have the same full name.
 As long as that is true, the exact occurance code doesn't matter too much.
 In order to deal with large maps, it's simpler to only consider other holes in the *same* chain when figuring out the next occurance code to use.